asreview-simulation/asreview-simulation/README.dev.md

 ### Hyperspace definition discrepancies

-There are some discrepancies between the Python interface, the documentation, and the hyperspace definitions.
+There are some discrepancies between the Python interface, the documentation, and the hyperspace definitions in the model source files from `asreview`.
 What follows is an overview of all models, along with how they define the number, name and type of their parameters in their constructor, in their documentation, and in their `.full_hyper_space` functions.
 The tables below are based on ASReview 1.2.

 #### `DoubleBalance`